 NEO-6M GPS Module with Raspberry Pi Pico using MicroPython

-In this tutorial, we will learn about a NEO-6M GPS module and how to interface it with Raspberry Pi Pico to obtain GPS parameters such as latitude, longitude, altitude date, time, speed, satellites, etc. We will learn how GPS works and the overview of the NEO-6M GPS module with an introduction, pinout, and specifications.
-After that, we will learn to interface a NEO-6M GPS Module module with Raspberry Pi Pico.
+In this tutorial, we will learn about the NEO-6M GPS module and how to interface it with Raspberry Pi Pico to obtain GPS parameters such as latitude, longitude, altitude, date, time, speed, and satellite count.
+We will cover how GPS technology works, provide an overview of the NEO-6M GPS module including its introduction, pinout, and specifications, and walk through a complete step-by-step guide to interface the NEO-6M GPS module with Raspberry Pi Pico using MicroPython.

 NEO-6M GPS Module with Raspberry Pi Pico using MicroPython

-For demonstration purposes, we will display the GPS location parameters including Latitude, Longitude, Number of Satellites and current time on the Thonny shell console as well as on an OLED.
+For demonstration purposes, we will display the GPS location parameters — including Latitude, Longitude, Number of Satellites, and current UTC time — on the Thonny shell console as well as on an SSD1306 OLED display.

 We have a similar guide with ESP32 using MicroPython: